Orthopedic Surgery in Atlanta: Expert Solutions for Musculoskeletal Health and Recovery

 Shoulder Arthroscopy

 Shoulder arthroscopy is used to diagnose and treat problems inside the shoulder joint.
-This surgery is primarily done to repair torn rotator cuff tendons, trim overgrown tissue, and remove loose bone fragments.
+This form of orthopedic surgery is primarily done to repair torn rotator cuff tendons, trim overgrown tissue, and remove loose bone fragments.

 Carpal Tunnel Release